thorsten/phpMyFAQ/docs/update.md

 `http://www.example.com/faq/update`

-Choose your installed phpMyFAQ version and click the button of the update script, your version will automatically be updated.
+Click the button of the update script, your version will automatically be updated.

 ## Upgrading from phpMyFAQ 3.1.x